 Andy Garrett – Operations Manager

-Andy is responsible for the day to day management of the Trust, including the implementation and delivery of the Trust’s training and education programmes in England and Wales.
+Andy is responsible for the day to day management of the Trust, including the implementation and delivery of the Trust’s training and education programmes in England.
 His background includes 25 years in relationship banking, leading teams that supported business, corporate and charitable clients.
 More recently, he was Head of Funds and Operations at a grant making organisation facilitating the work of voluntary, charitable and social enterprises with £2m of grants and loans each year.

 Andy’s favourite building is the British Museum, London.